 As much as we love the outstanding attractions, characters and entertainment that the Disneyland Resort has to offer, we'll admit to having a secret crush on certain tempting treats.
 When hunger strikes, but we just need a snack or treat to tide us over, there are many great options.
 Our favorites have that extra sprinkling of Disney magic.
 Everything just tastes better when shaped like Mickey or themed after a favorite character or ride.
 Am I right?
-We’ve narrowed it down to what we think are the very best Disneyland snacks and where to find them in Disneyland, Disney California Adventure and even Downtown Disney.
-With the opening of Pixar Pier at Disney California Adventure and the Tropical Hideaway restaurant at Disneyland, we've added to our list to work in some new favorite mouth-watering must-have treats.
+We’ve narrowed it down to what we think are the very best Disneyland snacks in Disneyland, Disney California Adventure and even Downtown Disney ... plus, where you can find them!
+With the opening of Pixar Pier at Disney California Adventure and the Tropical Hideaway restaurant at Disneyland, we've added to our list to work in some new favorite, mouthwatering, must-have treats.

-This list could easily grow twice as long, but these are the Disneyland snacks and treats that we find ourselves daydreaming about before a visit and end up going back for time and again.
+This list could easily grow twice as long, but these are the best snacks at Disneyland that we find ourselves daydreaming about before a visit and end up going back for time and again.
 Is it snack time yet?

 We'll call this list our baker's dozen.
 It's so hard to narrow down our favorite Disneyland snacks, especially as this list keeps growing and growing!
 Let's hop to it and take a look at the best Disneyland snacks.
 We even even share some tips on how to save money on them!